-In viticulture, consultants are in various fields such as soil Science.
+In viticulture, consultants are in different areas like soil Science.
 Weingarten Care, Cellar technology and winemaking as well as sales and marketing.
-Such specialists are particularly in demand for the founding or reorganization of wineries and cellars.
-Also many supermarket chains, restaurants and airlines can be advised by such.
-The top people are mostly trained oenologists and or ampelographers, One of the most famous and first is the legendary Russian André Tchelistcheff (1901-1994), first in California Napa Valley and later also worked in Europe.
-The German agricultural engineer and author of many wine specialist books Hans Ambrosi (1925-2012) was 11 years in South Africa Active at various wineries.
+Such specialists are particularly sought after when founding or reorganizing wineries and wineries.
+Many supermarket chains, restaurants and airlines can also get advice from them.
+The top people are mostly trained oenologists and or ampelographers, One of the most famous and the first is the already legendary native Russian André Tchelistcheff (1901-1994), first in California Napa Valley and later also worked in Europe.
+The German agricultural engineer and author of many wine specialist books Dr. Hans Ambrosi (1925-2012) was 11 years in South Africa worked at various wineries.

-Also internationally active was the oenologist Professor Émile Peynaud (1912-2004).
-His French successors were trained in Bordeaux Michel Rolland (* 1947), who advised more than 100 wineries worldwide during his heyday, and increasingly also internationally Stéphane Derenoncourt (* 1963).
-A well-known consultant in Italy is Riccardo Cotarella (* 1948).
-Only active in his homeland is the Californian David Abreu, The "Hungarian Wine Wizard" Tibor Gál (1958-2005) earned his reputation mainly in Italy.
-An exceptionally profound specialist regarding Varieties determination was the Frenchman Professor Pierre Galet (* 1921).
-He offered advice on the suitability of grape varieties for specific soils worldwide.
-For the overseas global advisors, the term was used Flying winemakers popular.
-The Wine consultant is a special orientation.
-Regarding the different functions and / or viticulture professions see under viticulture training,
+The oenologist Professor Émile also worked internationally Peynaud (1912-2004).
+His French successor was Michel, who was trained in Bordeaux Rolland (* 1947), who in his heyday advised over 100 wineries worldwide, and increasingly also internationally Stéphane Derenoncourt (* 1963).
+A well known advisor in Italy is Riccardo Cotarella (* 1948).
+Californian David is only active in his home country Abreu, The "Hungarian wine magician" Tibor Gál (1958-2005) gained its reputation especially in Italy.
+An exceptionally profound specialist in terms of Varieties determination was the French Professor Pierre Galet (1921-2019).
+This offered advice on the suitability of grape varieties for certain soils worldwide.
+The term was used for overseas consultants operating worldwide Flying Winemakers popular.
+The Wine consultant is a special focus.
+For the various functions and wine-making professions see under viticulture training,